Scandiking/NY-Housing-Prices_Machine_Learning_Model/README.md

 ## AI3000R
 ### University of South-Eastern Norway

+### What is this?

 This is an assignment in the course Artificial Intelligence for Business Applications at the Information Technology and Information Systems Bachelor programme at University of South-Eastern Norway given in order to assess whether we qualify for the exam.

+### Who is it for?

+It is used for my [portfolio website](https://scandiking.github.io/TvenningsPortfolio).
+It is simply used as a showcase for the work we have put in at university and for employers to have some material to assess as I am soon graduating.

 ### Assignment text